mbenetti/HPAC-Hot-path-analytic-container/README.md

 This is the container architecture and the different layers of abstraction for analytics.

+# Analytics in IoT using Lambda architecture
+Lambda architecture is a data-processing architecture designed to handle massive quantities of data by taking advantage of both batch and stream-processing methods.
+This approach to architecture attempts to balance latency, throughput, and fault-tolerance.
+The two view outputs may be joined before the presentation.
+The rise of lambda architecture is correlated with the growth of big data, real-time analytics, and the drive to mitigate the latencies of map-reduce.
+All of the IoT platforms use this approach to provide comprehensive and accurate views of batch data, while simultaneously using real-time stream processing.

 ## Quick Start

 To start the container the first time launch: